 As of 1 January 2025, the Labour Code changes to provide that the conclusion of an employment contract and the recruitment of the head of a legal person must be notified to the territorial division of the State Social Insurance Fund Board at least one hour before the scheduled start of work.

-"It is likely that this provision will not raise any questions about the proper recruitment of a manager, and that the amendment will be a help and a reminder to the company's accountants or HR representatives who perform the company's recruitment functions," notes AVOCAD's lawyer.
+“It is likely that these provisions will prevent any issues regarding the proper hiring of managers, and the amendment will serve as a helpful reminder for the company’s accountants or HR representatives who are responsible for hiring employees,” notes the AVOCAD attorney.